/ For renderers & plasterers · 9-minute read

 The deliverable.

-A complete, owned-by-you website built on the modern stack — Astro, Tailwind, hand-coded for speed.
-Plus the operating systems behind it.
+A complete website that you own, built on the same stack the top operators use.
+Astro and Tailwind, hand-coded for speed.
+Plus the systems running around it.

 Custom-designed homepage